bentoml/BentoML/docs/source/guides/migration.rst

 Serve Bentos
 ~~~~~~~~~~~~

 We can serve the saved bentos by running the :code:`bentoml serve` command.
-We can add :code:`--production` to simulate
+We can add :code:`--production` to have
-serving bentos in production like settings.
+API servers and runners will run in separate processes to maximize server utility and parallelism.

 .. code-block:: bash